Comic-Con-Museum/fan-forge-backend/API_DOCS.md

 You must be authorized as the creator of the exhibit.

+Note that some things cannot be edited through this interface:
+ *  Artifacts by anyone else
+ *  Comments (by anyone)

 ### Request body

 The request body format is identical to the format of `POST /exhibit`.
 The body